Skip to Main Content

 "Is it okay if a make a copy of a chapter from my school textbook?"

-No, this is not acceptable.
+Likely not.
 Instruct the student that they may either purchase the book at the bookstore or they can check out the textbook on reserve at the Circulation desk (if available).

 Possible follow up: "But I thought it was okay to copy a chapter or 10% of a text."